Leiren

-Leiren or Leira is a village in the municipality of Grane in Nordland county, Norway.
+Leiren is a village in Grane Municipality in Nordland county, Norway.
 The village is located at the northern end of the lake Nedre Fiplingvatnet.
 The municipal center of Trofors lies about 25 km to the northwest and the village of Majavatn lies about 30 km to the south.
 The local Fiplingdal Church is located in Leiren, serving the eastern part of Grane.